Gluten-Free Pumpkin Chocolate Cake

 Instructions

-- Preheat oven to 350°F. Grease an (8-inch) square baking pan with oil, dust with a little extra flour and set aside.
+- Preheat oven to 350°F. Grease an (8-inch) square baking pan with butter or cooking oil spray and set aside.
+You can also line the pan with parchment along the bottom and sides for easy release.

-- In a large bowl, whisk together flour, cocoa powder, cinnamon, pumpkin pie spice, baking powder, baking soda and salt.
+- In a large bowl, whisk together flour, cocoa powder, pumpkin pie spice, baking powder, baking soda, and salt.

-- In a separate bowl, whisk together melted butter, coconut sugar, maple syrup, kefir, eggs, pumpkin and vanilla.
+- In a separate bowl, whisk together melted butter, coconut sugar, maple syrup, buttermilk, eggs, pumpkin, and vanilla.

 - Whisk flour mixture into pumpkin mixture until well combined then transfer batter to prepared pan.
-Bake 35-40 minutes or until the cakes pulls away from the sides of the pan and a toothpick inserted in the center comes out clean.
+Bake 35-45 minutes or until the cakes pulls away from the sides of the pan and a toothpick or cake tester inserted in the center comes out clean. *Oven temps and baking times with different pans can vary.

 - Set aside to let cool then cut into squares and dust with powdered sugar, or top with whipped cream or frosting.